wavefrontHQ/help/add_kubernetes.md

 1. Enter the authentication options and click **Next**.

-   The authentication options vary depending on whether your Operations for Applications service is onboarded to VMware Cloud services.
+   The authentication options vary depending on whether your [Operations for Applications service is onboarded to VMware Cloud services](https://docs.wavefront.com/subscriptions-differences.html).
 For more details, see [Proxy Authentication Types](https://docs.wavefront.com/proxies_installing.html#proxy-authentication-types).

    * If your service **is onboarded** to VMware Cloud services, choose to authenticate by using either an **OAuth App** or an **API token**.

-     * **OAuth App** authentication, requires you to use an existing App ID, App Secret, and Organization ID of a server to server app which has the **Proxies** service role assigned and belongs to the VMware Cloud services organization running the service.
+     * **OAuth App** authentication requires you to use an existing App ID, App Secret, and Organization ID of a server to server app that has the **Proxies** service role assigned and belongs to the VMware Cloud services organization running the service.
      * **API Token** authentication requires you to use an API token that belongs to your user account in the VMware Cloud organization running the service.
-You must regenerate and reconfigure the API Token periodically depending on the token TTL configuration.
+Note that you must regenerate and reconfigure the API Token periodically depending on the token TTL configuration.

    * If your service is **not onboarded** to VMware Cloud services, you can authenticate to the Operations for Applications REST API by using either a user account, or a service account.
 In both cases, the account must have an Operations for Applications API token associated with it.

-1. From the **Script** section, get the deployment script.
-    1. Review the script and click the **Copy to clipboard** button.
+1. In the **Script** section, review the script and click the **Copy to clipboard** button.

-       * If your service **is onboarded** to VMware Cloud services;
+   * When your service **is onboarded** to VMware Cloud services:
      * If you have selected **OAuth App** as the authentication type, replace `<CSP_APP_ID>` and `<CSP_APP_SECRET>` with your server to server app credentials and `<CSP_ORG_ID>` with the ID of the VMware Cloud organization running the service.
      * If you have selected **API token** as the authentication type, replace `<CSP_API_TOKEN>` with your VMware Cloud services API token.
-       * If your service is **not onboarded** to VMware Cloud services, proceed to the next step.
+   * When your service is **not onboarded** to VMware Cloud services, proceed to the next step.
 1. Run the script in your Kubernetes cluster.
 1. After successful installation, return back to the Operations for Applications GUI, and click **Finish**.

 ### Kubernetes Install in an OpenShift Cluster